LANREOTIDE ACETATE injection

 In the double-blind phase of Study 1, a total of 52 (63%) of the 83 lanreotide-treated patients had a greater than 50% decrease in mean GH from baseline to Week 4, including 52%, 44%, and 90% of patients in the 60, 90, and 120 mg groups, respectively, compared to placebo (0%, 0/25).
 In the fixed-dose phase at Week 16, 72% of all 107 lanreotide-treated patients had a decrease from baseline in mean GH of greater than 50%, including 68% (23/34), 64% (23/36), and 84% (31/37) of patients in the 60, 90, and 120 mg lanreotide treatment groups, respectively.
 Efficacy achieved in the first 16 weeks was maintained for the duration of the study (see Table 4).

-Table 4: Overall Efficacy Results Based on GH and IGF-1 Levels by Treatment Phase in Study 1
+Table 4: Overall Efficacy Results Based on GH and IGF-1 Levels by Treatment Phase in Patients with Acromegaly in Study 1

 *Last Observation Carried Forward